-The Law applies to non-public individuals and entities that handle PII.
-In addition, the following non-public persons and entities are excluded from the application of the Law:
+The Federal Law for the Protection of Personal Data (the Law) applies to non-public individuals and entities that handle personally identifiable information (PII).
+Also, the following non-public persons and entities are excluded from the application of the Law:

-- credit information bureaux or companies, where such companies are specially regulated by the Law for the Regulation of Credit Information Companies; and - persons who handle and store PII exclusively for personal use and without any commercial or disclosure purposes.
+- credit information agencies or companies, where such companies are specially regulated by the Law for the Regulation of Credit Information Companies; and - persons who handle and store PII exclusively for personal use and without any commercial or disclosure purposes.